Three Spanish Caminos

 SLEEPING IN DORMITORIES

 Buit you may have noticed I often paid extra for a private room.
-It is also nice to be able to get changed or get dressed without worrying about what other people might see.
+It is also nice to get changed or dressed without worrying about what other people might see.
 It is nice to be able to spread your things out without worrying that you will annoy someone.
 In most alburgues, there was a very small bedside shelf with a power outlet and a bedside light.
 There was just enough room for a phone, glasses and maybe some small items from your pocket.
 Many places also had a locker with a key.
-But if you wanted to spread out your clothes to see what was clean for tomorrow, or if you want to sort out your maps guides and travel notes, the only place was on your bed.
+But if you wanted to spread out your clothes to see what to wash and what to wear tomorrow, or if you want to sort out your maps guides and travel notes, the only place was on your bed.

 _________